StefanBauwens/Tamagotchi-Emulator-Pebble/README.md

 - Support for Time (Steel), Time Round, Pebble 2 (Duo), Time 2 and Round 2.

 ## Getting a ROM url
-To run this Emulator it will need a Tamagotchi P1 rom in u12_t format.
-I am not allowed to distribute this with the app, but it is possible for you to add a link to this type of rom in text format in settings.
-Luckily for you it seems a link like that already seems to exist: https://pastebin.com/raw/iN0pfyr
+To run this Emulator it will need a Tamagotchi P1 rom in u12_t form in text format.
+I am not allowed to distribute this with the app, but it is possible for you to add a link to this in the app settings.
+Luckily for you it seems a link like that already has been created: https://pastebin.com/raw/iN0pfyr
 Thank you to the kind person for creating this!

 ## Server for running in background (optional)